Looking for encrypted cloud storage with no backdoors?

 TLS certificates using the SHA-2 algorithm, and signed by GoDaddy CA are deployed on all Nimbox services.
 SHA-2 is the most secure signature algorithm currently offered by commercial and open-source certificate authorities.

-The process is automatic and transparent.
-This allows you to share data only with the intended recipient, since only the recipient is able to decrypt it.
+The process is automatic and transparent., and allowing you to share data only with the intended recipient, since only the recipient is able to decrypt it.

 Password-Based Key Derivation (PBKDF2) with HMAC-SHA256 is utilised to convert a user’s password into a 256-bit encryption key.
 A second key—derived from the first key—is then used to encrypt data and other keys, such as the RSA key.